kyma-project/test-infra/prow/images/gke-integration/README.md

 ## Overview

-This folder contains the GKE Instegration image that is based on the Bootstrap image.
+This folder contains the GKE Integration image that is based on the Bootstrap image.

 The image consists of: